alexa/alexa-auto-sdk/samples/android/README.md

 Choose one of the following two options to include the Alexa Auto SDK build dependencies.
 These options correspond to two build flavors: remote and local.

 > **Note:** If you want to implement any optional modules (such as wake word support, Alexa Communications, Local Voice Control (LVC), Device Client Metrics (DCM), or Voice Chrome for Android), you must choose option 2 and build the platform AARs and the core-sample AAR using the Auto SDK Builder.
-The prebuilt AARs available in JCenter are for the default Auto SDK modules only.
+The prebuilt AARs available in the Maven central repository are for the default Auto SDK modules only.

 > **Note:** The Auto SDK requires Gradle version 4.10.1 - 5.6.2 (5.1.1 - 5.6.2 if you are using Android Studio).

 #### Option 1: Use the pre-built platform AARs (remote build flavor)

-The pre-built platform AARs for the default Auto SDK modules and the core-sample AAR required to run the Android Sample App are available in the [JCenter repo](https://jcenter.bintray.com/com/amazon/alexa/aace/).
+The pre-built platform AARs for the default Auto SDK modules and the core-sample AAR required to run the Android Sample App are available in the [Maven central repository](https://repo.maven.apache.org/maven2/com/amazon/alexa/aace/).

-The Sample App builder scripts are configured to use JCenter to always pull the latest release artifacts during compilation.
+The Sample App builder scripts are configured to use the Maven central repository to always pull the latest release artifacts during compilation.
 To run the builder scripts, issue the following command:

 ```
 $ ./gradlew assembleRemoteRelease
 ```

-Alternatively, you can manually download the platform AARs and core-sample AAR from the [JCenter repo](https://jcenter.bintray.com/com/amazon/alexa/aace/) to
+Alternatively, you can manually download the platform AARs and core-sample AAR from the [Maven central repository](https://repo.maven.apache.org/maven2/com/amazon/alexa/aace/) to

  `${AAC_SDK_HOME}/samples/android/app/src/main/libs`